avinashpandu/ADOAssignment2/readme.txt

 	------------------------

-1)Check for the frame existence.
+#1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
 2)Traverse till the end of page frame and check if the page is dirty.
 3)If true,set that the page is dirty.
-3)Read the values to the array.
+4)Read the values to the array.
-4)Return the array pointer.
+5)Return the array pointer.

 	Function : getFixCounts
 	------------------------

-1)Check for the frame existence.
+#1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
 2)Traverse till the end of page frame and check the fix count of the pages in the page frame.
 3)Read the values to the array.
 4)Return the array pointer.